nico-slk/lab-challenge/README.md

 BACK-END

-- In the file '/lab-challenge/api.js' you'll can see the API request with route '/api/search?query=' witch is running in the port 3001, to make te back-end request, 'http://localhost:3001/api/search?q=' with the queryParams with you want to recibe.
+- In the file '/lab-challenge/api.js' you'll can see the API request with route '/api/search?query=' witch is running in the port 3001, to make the back-end request, 'http://localhost:3001/api/search?q=' with the queryParams with you want to recibe.

 In the front-end, make the back-end request to the route '3001/api/search'.
 And same with the searchbar.
 Eject the search function witch make the back-end request.